 How does business relief work?

-When determining how much inheritance tax must be paid, your executors will consider the assets that can qualify for business relief.
-For inheritance tax purposes, any ownership or share in a business is considered part of the estate.
+When determining how much inheritance tax must be paid, your executors will consider the assets qualifying for business relief.
+Any ownership or share in a business is considered part of the estate for inheritance tax purposes.

 What Assets qualify for business relief?